dburea01/school-mpa-mono/README.md

 This will launch the application on port 8000, **frecole** will then be available on [localhost:8000](http://localhost:8000)

-## Launch of the project in development mode
+## Run the project in development mode

 If you want to develop on the project, you can launch *vite* in parallel: